OrthelT/eft_parser/README.md

 # EFT Parser

 A Python library for parsing and converting EVE Online ship fittings between different formats (EFT, JSON, and YAML).
+Now with full support for **structure fits**!

 ## Features

-- Parse EFT (EVE Fitting Tool) format fittings
+- Parse EFT (EVE Fitting Tool) format fittings for **both ships and structures**
 - Convert fittings between EFT, JSON, and YAML formats
-- Structured data model for ship fittings
+- Structured data model for ship and structure fittings
+- **Automatic structure detection** using a slimmed-down version of the EVE SDE saved to a SQLite database
 - Support for all fitting components:
   - Low/Medium/High slots
   - Rigs
-  - Subsystems
+  - **Subsystems** (for ships) / **Service Slots** (for structures)
   - Drones
+  - **Fighters** (separate from drones)
   - Cargo
-  - Proposes EFT2, a new human readable fitting format that uses markdown headings to deliniate fitting sections rather than file position.
+- Proposes EFT2, a new human readable fitting format that uses markdown headings to delineate fitting sections rather than file position.

 ## Installation